vicanso/charts-rs/README.md

 `Apache ECharts` is popular among Front-end developers, so `charts-rs` reference it.
 Developers can generate charts almost the same as `Apache ECharts`.

+## Demo

+You can try to use the web demo page, it's simple and useful.
+[Charts Demo](https://charts.npmtrend.com/)

 ## Mix line bar
 <p align="center">